CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/index.rst

    :link: /docs/installation/requirements
    :link-type: doc

-   Get started by reading up on the Phoenix requirements.
-These requirements highlight what devices are supported, what targets our API supports, and what SocketCAN adapters are supported.
+   Get started with the requirements to use Phoenix.
+These requirements highlight the supported devices, API targets, and SocketCAN adapters.

 .. grid:: 1 2 3 3
    :gutter: 3